teamextension/updatedep/actions/CHECK-LATEST.md

 ####
 ### Description:
-Detect dependencies with versions that were released less than a month ago.
+Check if the project builds and has no breaking changes when using the latest dependency versions.

 ### How It Works:
 ####
-For each explicit dependency, determine the release date of the explicit version, then check if the dependency was released less than a month ago.
-Uses blacklist.txt.
+For each explicit dependency, perform a build using the latest version.
+The build will help determine if using the latest version is breaking or not.
+Uses blacklist.txt and exclude.txt.
 Make sure the project builds on the command line, not just in your IDE.